 The trail to the canyon is an easy to moderate snowshoe with 3 short but steeper hills along the way.
 The snowshoes you'll use are designed for trails and low snow or icy conditions, with crampons built into them.
 Your guide will share some tips on how to use the snowshoes along the way, making going up and down the hills a breeze.

-We'll be snowshoeing for 45 minutes to an hour each way, with lots of stops for pictures along the way.
+We'll be snowshoeing for 30 to 45 minutes each way, with lots of stops for pictures along the way.

 You'll wear ice cleats as we make our way onto the frozen lake with your guide taking you to same of the best and safest spots in the area.

 You'll never leave hungry from one of our tour.
-Lunch and snacks vary based on the day but you'll find some delicious food from local producers like Big Bend Market, Viva-Deli, Sylvan Star Cheese, Humble Hummus, Beck Farms as well as our own Montreal style bagels and baked goods.
+Lunch and snacks vary based on the day but you'll find some delicious food from local producers as well as our own made-from-scratch baked goods, soups and more.

 After the ice walk, enjoy a cup of hot chocolate along with housemade marshmallows and graham crackers.